flame-engine/play_games/README.md

 Use Google Play Games Services on your Flutter app; this allows for signin and achievements so far, but more additions are very welcome.
 If you like it, give us a star and feel free to help and contribute.

+This is android only for now but iOS is gracefully handled so you can define what happens.

 ## Part 1: Sign In

 Call the sign in method to sign in; you must check if the login was successufully.